Jane Child: Career

-Eventually Child cut a demo tape in Hamilton, Ontario with the engineer who owned the studio where she had been recording jingles.
+Eventually Child cut a demo tape in Hamilton, Ontario, with the engineer who owned the studio where she had been recording jingles.
 With a low budget, she would bus out to the studio and play all the instruments herself.
 Child was signed by a New York based production company after a partner in the company, who was a client of Child's entertainment lawyer, heard the tape.
 She subsequently relocated to New York and then Los Angeles.
 Adamant about producing her own music, Child left the label.
 After a bidding war with 13 other labels, she settled with Warner Bros.
 Records, who agreed to sign her on her own terms.
 At this time she was struggling to pay bills despite extravagant nights out for label meetings.
 One of her first potential breaks was when a publishing company sent a song she wrote to Maurice White, but in the end he chose not to record the song despite liking it.

 Her debut album, Jane Child, released in 1989, was fully written and produced by Child, who also performed all the vocals and played all the instruments (except for the guitar parts), a rarity for a debut artist signed to a major label.
 Due to her musical style and her emphasis on control over her music, she was at the time labelled by the press as "the female Prince".

-She is best known for the hit single "Don't Wanna Fall in Love", which peaked at No. 2 on the Billboard Hot 100 in 1990.
-The song was also a big hit on the R&B chart - a rarity for a white artist - peaking at No. 6.
+Her single "Don't Wanna Fall in Love", peaked at No. 2 on the Billboard Hot 100 in 1990.
+The song was also a big hit on the R&B chart, peaking at No. 6.
 Her previous single, "Welcome to the Real World", was a modest hit, peaking at No. 49 on the Billboard Hot 100.

 In 1993, she released her second album, Here Not There.
 In the album, she broadened her R&B sound to mix it with traces of rock, grunge, and Eastern music.
-The album and its singles were commercial failures, and she was dropped from the label and kept a low profile for the rest of the decade, though releasing a few collaborations with Japanese artists in that country.
+The album and its singles were commercial failures, and she was dropped from the label and kept a low profile for the rest of the decade, though she recorded a few collaborations with Japanese artists in that country.

 In 2001, she re-recorded the song "World Lullabye" from her debut album and sold the single through her website.
 All proceeds were donated to the Twin Towers Fund.

 Her third album, Surge, was released in early 2002 on her own label, Sugarwave.

 She recorded a cover of Tina Turner's "We Don't Need Another Hero" for the tribute album, What's Love?
 A Tribute to Tina Turner, released in 2004.

-In the Just Dance video game franchise, she contributed vocals to cover songs for Just Dance 2016 and Just Dance 2017.